5 from 1 vote

 How to make a Healthier 7-Layer Dip:

 • Layer #1 – Start by making your own refried beans for the first layer.
 Although I do start with canned red kidney beans, I prefer to use reduced-sodium beans.
 Drain and rinse them well.
-The benefit of using low-sodium products is you’re able to adjust the salt level yourself.
-Heat a small amount of olive oil, add the beans and briefly saute.
-I then add salsa, ground cumin, garlic and salt and black pepper to taste.
-Heating the beans makes them easier to mash; a potato masher is all you need.
+The benefit of using low-sodium products is that you can adjust the salt level yourself.
+My Black Bean Dip would also be great for the first layer.

-• Layer #2 – Combine light sour cream or yogurt, minced scallion and chopped fresh jalapeno pepper.
+• Layer #2 – Combine light sour cream or yogurt, minced scallion, and chopped fresh jalapeno pepper.

 • Remaining Layers: